sebastianSzarafin/GrassRendering/README.md

 </p>

 ## Introduction
 This is a project for *Computer Graphics 2022* course on Computer Science course.
-The application consists of many 3D objects, which combined create a small scenery.
+The application displays a small scenery which consists of 3D objects, some of them imported using [Assimp](https://learnopengl.com/Model-Loading/Assimp) library, and some of them implemented directly in code.

 ---